lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline5.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/trigger_airflow_dag.png" width="1000" height="155" />
 </p>

-If you know how to setup Airflow in other ways, such as using docker or on Windows system, feel free to [show and tell us  details][2]! 💝
+If you know how to set up Airflow in other ways, such as using Docker or on Windows system, welcome to [share ideas here][2]! 💝

 #### Super Mini Airflow Pipeline